ToucanToco/weaverbird/docs/_docs/tech/translators.md

 the union type of all available step types.

 Your translator class will have to extend the `lib/translators/base:BaseTranslator` class and provide a transformation method for each supported step type.
 The method name **has to match exactly** the name of step type.
-It should accept a `step` parameter with the correspding type and return whatever you need.
+It should accept a `step` parameter with the corresponding type and return whatever you need.

-For intance, suppose that you want to support the `rename` and `filter` step only, your translator module might look like:
+For instance, suppose that you want to support the `rename` and `filter` step only, your translator module might look like:

 ```ts